Librapraise/Courier-Call-Masking-System/SETUP.md

      ```

 3. **Create Courier User**
-   - Create another user in Authentication
+   - **Option 1**: Use the registration form at `/register` - couriers can add their phone number during signup!
-   - Set their phone number:
+   - **Option 2**: Create manually in Authentication, then set phone number:
      ```sql
      UPDATE profiles
      SET phone_number = '+1234567890'
      WHERE id = 'courier-user-id-here';
      ```
    - (Default role is 'courier', so no need to update)

+   **Note**: Couriers can add or update their phone number:
+   - During registration (optional field)
+   - In their settings page at `/courier/settings` after logging in

 ### 7. Run Development Server